What Is Compassionate Love? Impact On Mental Health And Romantic Love

 The most clearly defined scholarly example of compassionate love may be that of service or volunteering.
 Volunteering is often considered a visible example of compassionate love, as it can enable individuals to deliberately set themselves aside to help others – very often, strangers or others with whom you have no direct or lasting ties.
 This may reinforce the notion that compassionate love can exist without a definitive relationship between two people, but that there may be some amount of consistency within compassionate love.
 People who love compassionately (whether that is for loved ones, their community, or all of humankind) tend to do so continually and maintain a relationship with others through their service.
 Using volunteering as an example, a volunteer may maintain a relationship with the object of their compassionate love (humankind, community, etc.) by volunteering on a regular basis, just as a romantic partner might carve out time to take their loved one on a date.

-Can love exist without compassion?
+Can compassionate love exist without romantic love?

 Getty